iluwatar/java-design-patterns/active-record/README.md

 and deleting records.

-This pattern is particularly useful in scenarios where simplicity and rapid development are prioritized, as it allows developers to quickly implement data access functionality with minimal effort.
+This pattern is particularly useful in scenarios where simplicity and rapid development are prioritized, as it allows engineers to quickly implement data access functionality with minimal effort.
 By encapsulating persistence logic within the domain objects, the Active Record pattern promotes a straightforward and intuitive approach to working with data, making it easier to understand and maintain codebases.